betaglot/plantabeta/docs/reference/Moto/ToolMoto/Spade/SpadeScreef.md

 ## DevNotes

--

-## DevState

-```py
-`TagsToHeaders: False`
-```

 - SpadeXScreef
     - ShaftHand crosses from left to right while screefing, making an X with the shaft and also an X shaped screef on the ground
     - Use when screefing through a thick layer of duff which is collapsing into the site
     - Use when screefing through a loose layer of duff to search for the best microsite
 - Arm wrestling screef.
 ArmLock then use your whole body
+- Screefed eco goes through legs.
+5 Hole

+## DevState

+```py
+`TagsToHeaders: False`
+```

 <h2>PageTags</h2>